piegope/doc/docs/content/en/rdm/installation/client/configuration-file-location.md

 1. By adding a key in the registry: CurrentUser\SOFTWARE\RemoteDesktopManager, OptionPath.
 Set the desired path in the key OptionPath.
 You must not include the file name in the value, just the path.

 ## Default configuration for Remote Desktop Services environment
-Please refer to [Remote Desktop Services](/rdm/windows/installation/client/terminal-services/) for details.
+Please refer to [Terminal Services / Remote Desktop Services](/rdm/windows/installation/client/terminal-services/) for details.